 But the flex industry is taking a different approach.
 It’s offering something different.
 It is wrapping things up.
 It’s making it simple and that’s why it’s becoming a necessity.
 As a part of the sharing economy, it is also helping change the supply chain for the better.

-Nowadays, coworking spaces are not the only players in the flexible market.
+Coworking operators are no longer the only players in the flexible market.

-Landlords are trying to do their own thing—you’ve got companies like JLL, CBRE Cushman & Wakefield that are realising the need to get involved in flex.
+Landlords are trying to do their own thing.
+Companies like JLL, CBRE and Cushman & Wakefield have realised they need to get involved in flex.
+That momentum has only grown: major landlords including Tishman Speyer, Hines and Nomura have launched their own serviced office products.

 And of course, the customer!
 The corporates continue to face those same challenges to manage their space needs in ever-changing business environments.